Investigating Energy Bounds of Analog Compute-in-Memory with Local Normalization: Background

 \subsubsection{FP$\to$INT Conversion}

 A popular strategy is to perform an FP-to-INT conversion to allow the use of a conventional INT-CIM for MAC operations \cite{\aligncimrefs, fpcim}.
-This is typically achieved through mantissa alignment \cite{\aligncimrefs}: first the maximum exponent within a data block is identified, and individual values are denormalized by applying their exponent difference as a mantissa shift ($M_i \ll E_{\mathrm{max}} - E_i$).
-This recovers the bit alignment property required for direct accumulation, thereby enabling INT-CIM techniques.
-However, this strategy introduces a new inefficiency compared to conventional digital FP logic.
-A standard FP multiplier maintains efficiency by processing the mantissa and exponent separately, using a compact multiplier sized for the normalized mantissa, and adders for exponents in the logarithmic domain.
+This is typically achieved through mantissa alignment \cite{\aligncimrefs}: First, the maximum exponent within a data block is identified, and individual values are denormalized by applying their exponent difference as a mantissa shift ($M_i \ll E_{\mathrm{max}} - E_i$).
+This shift restores the bit-alignment property required for direct accumulation, thereby enabling INT-CIM techniques.
+However, this approach introduces a new inefficiency compared to conventional digital FP logic.
+A standard FP multiplier maintains efficiency by processing the mantissa and exponent separately, using a compact multiplier sized for the normalized mantissa and adders for exponents in the logarithmic domain.
 By contrast, after FP-to-INT conversion, the precision of the multiplier must be increased to fit the mantissa plus the range over which it may shift.
-This scales poorly with exponent bits due to the logarithm's compression: a digital multiplier's energy scales at $N^2 \rightarrow (2^{E_{\mathrm{bits}}})^2$ and analog data converters scale at up to $4^N \rightarrow 4^{2^{E_{\mathrm{bits}}}}$.
-Due to the severity of this penalty, lower order bits are typically truncated, introducing a new energy-error tradeoff.
+This scales poorly with exponent bits due to the logarithm's compression: a digital multiplier's energy scales as $N^2 \rightarrow (2^{E_{\mathrm{bits}}})^2$, and analog data converters scale at up to $4^N \rightarrow 4^{2^{E_{\mathrm{bits}}}}$.
+Due to the severity of this penalty, lower-order bits are typically truncated, introducing a new energy-error trade-off.
 Furthermore, the FP-to-INT conversion results in high bit sparsity, as most bit positions are occupied by 0s representing the mantissa's position rather than its information.
-This is inefficient for analog processing, as DAC and ADC hardware cost become dictated by the global dynamic range rather than active information content.
+This is inefficient for analog processing, as DAC and ADC hardware costs are dictated by the global dynamic range rather than the active information content of the signal.
 To mitigate this, designers often adopt heterogeneous schemes to relax the precision requirements of the CIM array, such as redistributing sensitive MSBs to digital logic \cite{fphybrid} or offloading outliers to an auxiliary digital core \cite{intensive-cim-sparse-digital}.
 The compute overhead of mantissa alignment also introduces an energy bottleneck, for example, accounting for 39.8\% of overall BF16 MAC energy in \cite{fpaligncim}.
 This is typically minimized by pre-aligning weight mantissas offline and storing the maximum weight exponent $E_{\mathrm{max},W}$, as demonstrated in \cite{fpcim, fpaligncim}.
 However, runtime exponent normalization remains unavoidable for activation inputs.
-While an approach proposed by Y. Zhao et. al. \cite{fpcim} introduces an FP-DAC to eliminate the input mantissa shift, the fundamental mismatch between overall FP dynamic range and INT-CIM precision scaling persists.
-Finally, some CIM works segment multi-bit accumulation compute lines into multiple compute lines binned by bit-significance \cite{fpcim}; this lowers the peak ADC resolution requirement at the expense of additional conversions.
+While an approach proposed by Y. Zhao et al. \cite{fpcim} introduces an FP-DAC to eliminate the input mantissa shift, the fundamental mismatch between overall FP dynamic range and INT-CIM precision scaling persists.
+Finally, some CIM works segment multi-bit accumulation compute lines into multiple compute lines binned by bit significance \cite{fpcim}; this lowers the peak ADC resolution requirement at the expense of additional conversions.